carlosmuerto/carlosmuerto/README.md

 </br>

-- 🔭 I’m currently working on My JavaScript skills, and open to Oportunities, don't hesitate to get in contact.
+- 🔭 I’m currently working on my JavaScript skills, and am open to opportunities.
+Don't hesitate to contact me!
 - 🌱 I’m currently [Getting Rusty](https://github.com/rust-lang/rust)
 - 👯 I’m looking to collaborate on an amazing Web and SaaS project
-- 📫 How to reach me: [eMail](cavivasnieto@gmail.com)
+- 📫 How to reach me: [eMail](mailto:cavivasnieto@gmail.com?subject=[GitHub]%20I%20see%20your%20profile)

 <br/>